UK's Sunak to promise 'whatever it takes' in new COVID budget plan

 Many companies are also under strain from Brexit after Britain left the European Union's single market on Jan.
 1 and the government faces the challenge of huge investment to meet its promise to create a net zero carbon economy by 2050.

-But the prospect of a bounce-back from the pandemic has grown thanks to Europe's fastest COVID-19 vaccination programme.
+The detection of a Brazilian variant of the coronavirus has served as a reminder that Britain's bounce-back from the pandemic cannot be taken for granted even as it races ahead with Europe's fastest COVID-19 vaccination programme.

-Sunak's immediate priority will be to spend more money as Prime Minister Boris Johnson lifts lockdown measures only gradually, starting with next week's reopening of schools in England, before most restrictions are removed by late June.
+Sunak's immediate priority will be to prop up the economy as Prime Minister Boris Johnson gradually lifts lockdown measures, starting with next week's reopening of schools in England.
+Most restrictions are due to be removed by late June.

-Sunak will announce that he is extending his centrepiece furlough programme - which currently covers about one in five private-sector employees - by five months until the end of September and expand support for the self-employed.
+Sunak will announce he is extending his centrepiece furlough programme, which now covers about one in five private-sector employees, until the end of September and expand support for the self-employed.

 Employers will have to start contributing to the cost as the economy reopens, paying 10% of the hours their staff do not work in July, rising to 20% in August and September.

-The scheme had been due to expire at the end of April, raising fears of a sharp jump in unemployment.
+The scheme had been due to expire after 13 months at the end of April, when it will have cost an estimated 70 billion pounds, raising fears of a sharp jump in unemployment.

+Over the weekend, Sunak said he would spend another 5 billion pounds on grants for hard-hit businesses.

+Former IMF chief economist Ken Rogoff, who once warned of the risks of rising government debt, told BBC radio that he had told Sunak he should keep the spending going.

-A Reuters poll of dealers showed Britain was expected to sell nearly 250 billion pounds ($347 billion) of government bonds in the coming 2021/22 financial year - the second-highest total on record.
+A Reuters poll of dealers showed Britain was expected to sell nearly 250 billion pounds ($347 billion) of government bonds in the 2021/22 financial year, the second-highest total on record.

-In the same poll, Britain's budget watchdog is expected to forecast borrowing of 180 billion pounds for the coming year, down from the 394 billion pounds it predicted would be racked up for 2020/21.
+Britain's budget watchdog was also expected to forecast borrowing of 180 billion pounds for the coming year, down from the 394 billion pounds it predicted for 2020/21.

-Sunak is expected to announce an increase in Britain's corporation tax rate, which is lower than in many other countries, as a first signal of his plans to address the hole in the budget.
+Sunak is expected to announce an increase in Britain's low corporation tax rate as a first signal of his plans to address the hole in the budget in the future.

 ($1 = 0.7156 pounds)